Camp Crame: Establishment

-Camp Crame was named after Brigadier General Rafael Crame, a grandson of former Spanish colonial era Governor-General Don Joaquín Rafael de Crame, who had been appointed the first Filipino Chief of the Philippine Constabulary in December 1917.
+Camp Crame was named after Brigadier General Rafael Crame, who served as the appointed first Filipino Chief of the Philippine Constabulary from 1917 to 1927.

 Pre-independence years

 The Philippine Constabulary was reorganized numerous times during the Philippines' commonwealth era, being dissolved and reconstituted as the nucleus of the Philippine Army at one point, and then reestablished as a police unit under the Army when the Commonwealth's new state police proved too difficult to manage and had to be dissolved.

 Camp Crame was where the PC's General Strike Force was organized under Brig.
 Gen. Guillermo Francisco in 1939.

 Philippine Constabulary Headquarters

 After World War II, Camp Crame was used as the headquarters of the Philippine Constabulary, which service command was then considered part of the Armed Forces of the Philippines (AFP).